nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ParentPal` and the **Actor** is the `user`, unless specified otherwise)

-**UC1: Edit a person**
+**UC1: Edit a contact**

 **MSS**

-1. User requests to list persons
+1. User requests to list contacts
-2. ParentPal shows a list of persons
+2. ParentPal shows a list of contacts
-3. User requests to edit a specific person's detail in the list
+3. User requests to edit a specific contact's detail in the list
-4. ParentPal edits the person's details accordingly
+4. ParentPal edits the contact's details accordingly

     Use case ends.